LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 <center style="font-weight: 900;">p  t  k  a  u  p  a  a  a  i</center>

 Notice how I am able to decipher this set of bits with minimal interruption (other than me manually eyeing the key and the code to ensure they are correct for this example).
 I am able to parse through these bits and find a set of symbols simply by looking left to right with the bit stack and splitting when a set is found in the key.
 That is the benefit of these algorithms, the ability to encode the keys without hindering the ability to decode them.
-Note however these encodings do not work with the presence of noise in your system, such that by inserting an extra bit will still generate a valid code:
+Note however these encodings do not work with the presence of noise in your system, such that by inserting an extra bit will still generate a valid code, but give a completely new set:

 <center style="font-weight: 900;">100001010111<div style="font-weight: 900; color: red;display: inline-block;">1</div>1100010101110</center>